TTG Consultants

 Accountability, coupled with monetary incentives, also can be an effective engagement tool, provided the incentives reward the right results.
 If not, a disengagement backlash can follow.

 Similarly, a production team had been incented only on the number of products assembled rather than on production related to quality.
 Consequently, quality had been poor and returns were high.
 This dramatically affected company profitability and the bonuses in other departments - there was a chain reaction throughout the entire company.
 Production employees were being called sloppy, with inadequate skills.
-Although happy with their incentive plan, which rewarded the wrong things, they disliked being blamed for the quality problem and were disengaging.
+Although they liked their incentive plan, which rewarded the wrong things, they disliked being blamed for the quality problem and thus they were disengaging.
 When a fair and equitable (not always easy to quantify) quality control system was installed - and after the bugs were worked out of the system - re-engagement occurred, production quality improved and so did profitability.

 Thus, to maintain happy, engaged employees, it's vital that individual accountability be established to measure the "right" performance, with rewards that are proportional to results.